Nicolas-Richard/Search-Engine-Snippet-Builder/README.md

+# What is this code doing ?

+This package is meant to help you build search engine results snippets that are as relevant as possible to the document and the search query.
+It also highlights the query words in the snippets.

+If you need more options, check out this library : https://pypi.python.org/pypi/Whoosh/

+# Run the code

-# Test environment
+## Test environment

 This package has been tested in a virtual environement (virtualenv) on Python 2.7.
 Required libraries are specified in requirements.txt They can be installed with the command ‘pip install -r requirements.txt’

-Tests have been run with Nosetests.
+**Tests** have been run with Nosetests.
 You can run them from the directory above ‘tests’ with the command ‘nosetests’.

-All the modules are PyLint compliant.
+All the modules are **PyLint** compliant.

-# The example script
+## The example script

 The script named ‘script_that_prints_an_example.py’ will allow you to run your own examples easily.

-# About selecting fragments to be snippets
+## About selecting fragments to be snippets

 When a keyword is identified in the document, I'm building 3 fragments of the documents for scoring.